 Photo of Dayna Bateman by Susan Sabo

 Dayna Bateman is a recovering tech worker (MSc, HCI) and an emerging writer.
-Her work has appeared in trade publications like Internet Retailing and literary journals like The American Literary Review.
+Her work has appeared in trade publications like Internet Retailing and literary journals like Pacifica and The American Literary Review.
+Dayna is a recipient of the 2026 PEN/Jean Stein Grant for Literary Oral History and is a 2026 Klaustrið Artist in Residence.

 About me and my work